a740g/QB64-MOD-Player/README.md

 No. But you are free to fork and do it yourself.

+I found a bug.
+How can I help?

+There are probably many bugs now.
+This will change as the code matures.
+In the meantime, let me know using GitHub issues.

 Can this be used in a game / demo?

 Absolutely.
 With little effort.
-But I have not tried integrating this into anything else myself.
+But I have not tried integrating this into anything myself (yet).